documentnode/documentnode.io/release-notes/relnotes-1.1.114.md

-﻿# Version 1.1.114 (beta)
+# Version 1.1.114 (beta)

-## Github Flavoured Markdown
+## Github Flavored Markdown

-A few extensions provided by Github Flavoured Markdown are beneficial for writing documentation.
+A few extensions provided by Github Flavored Markdown are beneficial for writing documentation.
 Specifically, they are:

 * tables
-* tasklist items
+* task-list items
 * strikethrough texts
 * extended auto-links